isomerpages/moe-firsttoapayohpri/index.md

       title: President’s Award for Teachers 2025
       subtitle: NEWS & ANNOUNCEMENTS
       id: infopic
-      description: Do you know educators who have made outstanding contributions in moulding the future of our nation?
-We invite you to nominate them PAT 2025.
+      description: Do you know teachers who have made outstanding contributions in moulding the future of our nation?
+We invite you to nominate them for PAT!
       button: Nominate here
       url: https://go.gov.sg/pat2025
       image: /images/HOMEPAGE/Slide1.jpg